 “Creating the piece, down.town. for The WALL was the perfect coming together of all the things that fuel my practice.
 I am still mesmerized by the images I found in the archival film at the CBC archives.” – Faith Moosang, 2015 the WALL artist

 As we mark this milestone, we are pleased to confirm the renewal of this prominent street-side project for the next five years.
-Information on previous installations, as well as the current work by Deanna Bowen, is listed below.
+Information on previous installations, as well as the current work, is listed below.

 Call for Proposals